Tuesday, 16 June 2015

 Starship Troopers: Invasion (2012)

 There's a scene in the original Starship Troopers film where the entire platoon - men and women alike - hit the showers together.
 Now obviously the motivation for this scene is the voyeuristic impulse.
 But it also shows us something about these people, and the society in which they live.
 None of the characters act like this is in any way an intimate, let alone sexual moment.
-Their conversation entirely focuses on their reasons for joining the military, and no one pays the slightest attention to anyone else's naked body.
+Their conversation entirely focuses on their reasons for joining the military, and none of the characters pay the slightest attention to anyone else's naked body.

 Now I'm not suggesting that this societal insight was the real reason for the scene, or anything like that.
 I'm 100% sure it was all about getting bosoms and bums on screen.
 But it shows that the makers of that film understood that any scene - however puerile its main purpose - can be used to achieve multiple things at once.